MagnusDiamant/ArithmeticExpressions/README.md

 # ArithmeticExpressions
-Implemting function for various arithmetic expressions in Haskell
+Implemting functions for various arithmetic expressions in Haskell